-So, if you read my previous post about Retrieval Practice you will already know I have been focusing a lot of work on develop my own knowledge and sharing my findings on The Science of Learning.
+So, if you read my previous post about Retrieval Practice you will already know I have been focusing a lot of work on developing my own knowledge and sharing my findings on The Science of Learning.
 I am already a fan of retrieval practice and see how it can be used very successfully in Primary education.
 But what about Spacing?
 How can the idea of spreading learning and retrieval practice over time, allowing time for forgetting to happen, be implemented into the early years of education?
 And, most importantly, what does it look like?

 Spacing learning opportunities across multiple days, weeks and months leads to much higher achievement than studying the same amount of information all in one session.